vuestorefront/vue-storefront/packages/core/docs/integrations/algolia.md

 ## Installation

+1. Provide data in certain shape to algolia
+2. Configure indices
+3. Configure it in middleware

+### Existing adapter
+Depending on platform you want to connect with you will need dedicated adapter.
+We share an adapter for commercetools out of the box.
+To work with it, you have
 ### Indexing products in Algolia

 ### Basic Algolia configuration
 Currently, indexer provided by ChangeCX is indexing both categories and products in two separated indices.